Fpadt/ames/README.md

-# JADS Jeronymous Academy of Data Science
+# JADS jheronimus academy of data science

 This is a WSL repository with the assignments running Ubuntu 20.04